chimera-linux/cports/Packaging.md

 * `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where thesy are and debug package will not be generated.
+* `ltostrip` *(false)* By default, `lto` being enabled disables stripping of static archives, as LTO archives consist of bitcode and not object files.
+You can enforce the pass to run with this, which is mainly useful for when there are mixed LTO and non-LTO archives or when something is built with GCC and `-ffat-lto-objects`.
+Keep in mind that you will have to use `nostrip_files` to filter out bitcode archives with this option.

 <a id="hardening_options"></a>
 ### Hardening Options